Are you hoping to work with a professional ghostwriter, but are not sure how to find one? Or how to work with a ghost to produce a great book?

 Unfortunately, sorting through that haystack would take forever.
 Here are several ways of making your search more specific, and much easier:

-- Look at other books: the name of the ghostwriter you’re looking for may be on the cover of an already-published book.
+2) Look at other books: the name of the ghostwriter you’re looking for may be on the cover of an already-published volume.

-- Check with your local university: an eager writing student can be a good way to go for those on a budget.
-(Barry wrote his first book, a national bestseller, while still in school.)
+7) Check with your local university: an eager writing student can be a good way to go for those on a budget.
+(Barry wrote his first book, a national bestseller, while still in school.)8) How do I find the best ghostwriter?

 Then, talk to each one.
 Choose the one you feel most comfortable with—the ghost who has the personal characteristics that are most important to you.